jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 ### Step 1.1 - The Arguments
 The main analysis function has the following arguments:
-- `jaspResults`: the object that will contain all results from this analysis and connects it to the output
+- `jaspResults`: the object that will contain all results from this analysis and connects them to the output
 - `dataset`: an empty placeholder we will start using in the future when analyses can be run interactively from R through the JASP R package
 - `options`: a named list of interface options selected by the user; each name matches the name of a QML component